dftbplus/recipes/docs/electronicdynamics/tutorial.rst

-   If we follow the protocol from before, ploting the populations and searching for the orbitals involved in the transition, we should be able to get some insigths on the mechanism of the charge transfer (follow the steps in the prevous sections).
+   If we follow the protocol from before, ploting the populations and searching for the orbitals involved in the transition, we should be able to get some insigths on the mechanism of the charge transfer (follow the steps in the previous sections).
 As it is shown in the figure:

    .. figure:: ../_figures/elecdynamics/tutorial/molpopul-CT.png
-      :width: 60%
+      :width: 100%
       :align: center
       :alt: molpopul CT